OctoInventor/requirement-analysis/README.md

 Description: Identifying and analyzing requirements early in the SDLC helps in recognizing potential risks and planning for their mitigation.

 Importance: By addressing risks upfront, the development team can devise strategies to minimize their impact, reducing the likelihood of project delays, cost overruns, and failures.
 Proactive risk management ensures a smoother development process and a higher chance of project success.

+# Key Activities in Requirement Analysis

+# Requirement Gathering

+- Involves collecting comprehensive information about stakeholders' needs for the software product, defining desired functionality and constraints.

+- Foundation of requirement analysis, ensuring a clear understanding for building a product that meets stakeholder expectations.

+# Requirement Elicitation

+- Extracting requirements from stakeholders using techniques like interviews, surveys, workshops, and observation to uncover real needs and expectations.

+- Identifying all relevant requirements, including implicit ones, for a more complete set of requirements.

+# Requirement Documentation

+- Creating detailed documents capturing gathered and elicited requirements, including use cases, user stories, and Software Requirements Specifications (SRS).

+- Serves as a reference for the development team, ensuring consistent understanding and preventing misunderstandings.

+# Requirement Analysis and Modeling

+- Analyzing requirements for feasibility, consistency, and completeness.
+Using modeling techniques like data flow diagrams and use case diagrams for visual representation.

+- Identifying gaps or conflicts in requirements, providing clear visual representation for communication and validation.

+# Requirement Validation

+- Ensuring documented requirements reflect stakeholder needs and that the product will meet these requirements.
+Techniques like reviews and prototyping are used.

+- Validates correctness, completeness, and feasibility of requirements, detecting errors early to reduce costly changes later.